Software-Based Dialogue Systems: Survey, Taxonomy and Challenges: Training, testing and evaluation (SQ4)

 \item \textbf{Quantitative analysis}.
 We identify two main methodologies for quantitative evaluation: \textit{dialogue tracking} and \textit{quantitative surveys}.

 \begin{itemize} \item \textit{Dialogue tracking}.
-Automatic or semi-automatic monitoring and analysis of the user-agent communicational process (i.e., the natural language messages sent by the user and the responses generated by the chatbot) is considered a key evaluation method for both \textit{usability} and \textit{functional suitability} quality evaluations \cite{Kocaballi2019-my, Masche2018-sw, Hobert2019-gl}.

-\textit{Message monitoring} techniques for meta-data features regarding the user-agent interaction is one of the most common methods, given its simplicity and the relevance of the data in terms of analysing how users interact with agents, which guides the evaluation of quality attributes like user engagement \cite{Fulmer2018-jg}.
-In addition to explicit natural language feedback metadata features, more advanced methods like \textit{transcript discourse analysis}, \textit{technical log files analysis} and \textit{content evaluation} are used to get deeper insights both into the technical correctness of the agent and its performance.
-These automatic methods are typically measured through standard numerical forms including \textit{prediction quality measures} (e.g., accuracy, precision, recall and F-measure) or \textit{information retrieval measures} (e.g., mean average precision and mean reciprocal rank).
+Automatic or semi-automatic monitoring and analysis of the user-agent communicational process (i.e., the natural language messages sent by the user and the responses generated by the chatbot) is considered a key evaluation method for both \textit{usability} and \textit{functional suitability} quality evaluations \cite{Kocaballi2019-my, Masche2018-sw, Hobert2019-gl}. \textit{Message monitoring} techniques for meta-data features regarding the user-agent interaction is one of the most common methods, given its simplicity and the relevance of the data in terms of analysing how users interact with agents, which guides the evaluation of quality attributes like \textit{user engagement} \cite{Fulmer2018-jg}.
+In addition, more advanced methods like \textit{transcript discourse analysis} \cite{Hobert2019-gl}, \textit{technical log files analysis} \cite{Radziwill2017-ws} and \textit{content evaluation} \cite{Maroengsit2019-by} are used to get deeper insights both into the technical correctness of the agent and its performance.
+These automatic methods are typically measured through standard numerical forms including \textit{prediction quality measures} (e.g., accuracy, precision, recall and F-measure) or \textit{information retrieval measures} (e.g., mean average precision and mean reciprocal rank) for \textit{functional suitability} evaluation \cite{Maroengsit2019-by, Ren_2019}.
 These metrics are especially relevant for functional evaluation in context-specific or Q\&A conversational agents, for which expert manual annotation process of the agent's responses can be used for the evaluation measure \cite{Cui2017-pn}.
-Additionally, \textit{conversation statistics} (e.g., number of messages sent by user, length of these messages and number of chatbot responses rated as positive) and \textit{task completion measures} like statistical data about the number of tasks successfully achieved are also used to complement evaluation based on the conversational process \cite{Perez2020-xt, Radziwill2017-ws}.
+Additionally, \textit{conversation statistics} (e.g., number of messages sent by user, length of these messages and number of chatbot responses rated as positive) and \textit{task completion measures} (e.g., task completion rate, task completion time) are typically used for \textit{performance efficiency} evaluation \cite{Perez2020-xt, Radziwill2017-ws, Ren_2019}.